nancheng58/nancheng58/README.md

 <img align="right" src="https://komarev.com/ghpvc/?username=nancheng58" alt="nancheng58" />

 ### Hi there 👋.
-I'm a third-year PhD student at IRLab of Shandong University, working on Information Retrieval and Large Language Models.
+I'm a fourth-year PhD student at IRLab of Shandong University, working on Information Retrieval and Large Language Models.
 Please feel free to contact me if you have any questions.
 <!--
 **nancheng58/nancheng58** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.